alixsauve/SeasonalFoodWeb/Data/ProcessedData/README.md

-The following files correspond to files either resulting from the processing of "raw" data:
+The following files correspond to files resulting from the processing of "raw" data:

-* `PerCapitaIntakePreyBiomass.csv` lists the amount of prey biomass consummed by each individual predator according to their daily food intakes and their dietary preferences.
+* `PerCapitaIntakePreyBiomass.csv` lists the amount of prey biomass consumed by each individual predator according to their daily food intakes and their dietary preferences.
 Each line corresponds to the biomass (in g) of prey species `LowerTaxon` (from prey group `LowerClade`) consumed by an individual of the predator population `UpperTaxon` (from predator group `UpperClade`) during winter (`IntakePrey_W`) and summer (`IntakePrey_S`) respectively.
 This table is generated with the R script `../../Parameterisation/Scripts/ImpactOnPrey.R`.